Ada-Developers-Academy/cs-fun-interview-practice/01/pascals.md

 ![pascals triangle visualization](../images/pascal-triangle-animated.gif)

-The function will return a 2D array where the outer list stores the entire triangle and each index of the list stores the numbers in the nth row of Pascal's triangle.
-Index 0 will store the first row, index 1 will store the second row, and so on.
+The function will return a 2D array where the outer list stores the entire triangle and each index of the list stores the numbers in row `index + 1` of Pascal's triangle.
+For example, index 0 will store the first row, index 1 will store the second row, and so on.

 The first row will always contain [1], the second row will always contain [1, 1].
 Each row afterwards will have 1 as the first and last element and the middle elements will be calculated using the two numbers directly above it.